sumo43/worker-tensorrt-llm/README.md

 1. Clone this repository.
 2. (Optional) Add DockerHub credentials to GitHub Secrets.
 3. Add your code to the `src` directory.
-4. Update the `handler.py` file to load models and process requests.
+4. Update the `handler.py` file to load triton models and process requests, using the tritonserver client library.
 5. Add any dependencies to the `requirements.txt` file.
 6. Add any other build time scripts to the`builder` directory, for example, downloading models.
 7. Update the `Dockerfile` to include any additional dependencies.

-### ⚙️ | CI/CD (GitHub Actions)

-As a reference this repository provides example CI/CD workflows to help you test your worker and build a docker image.
-The three main workflows are:

-1. `CI-test_handler.yml` - Tests the handler using the input provided by the `--test_input` argument when calling the file containing your handler.

 ### Test Handler